Where is Netflix’s Frankenstein filmed? The UK stately homes behind the Gothic drama

 The snowy Arctic

-Opening the film in the hostile environment of the Arctic, del Toro picks up on one of Shelley’s key themes in the book – highlighting the sublimity and power of nature.
+Opening the film in the hostile Arctic, del Toro picks up on one of Shelley’s key themes in the book, highlighting the sublimity and power of nature.

-Here, viewers meet Danish sailors on their way to the North Pole, whose ship has become frozen after running ashore, when they cross paths with a weary Victor Frankenstein.
+Here, viewers meet Danish sailors on their way to the North Pole, whose ship has become frozen after running ashore, where they cross paths with a weary Victor Frankenstein.

 Some of the snowy scenes were filmed on location at Lake Nipissing, in Canada’s North Bay, but the ship was built in a backlot in Toronto, bringing to life the harshness of the Arctic without having to trek to a polar extremity.